 The login page for the proxy server is a Tulane-branded white page with a box for a username and a box for a password, with instructions on what to use for each.
 If you are getting a login page that is brand specific - for example, "Please enter your ProQuest password." - this indicates that you are not going through the proxy server.
 Make sure you are going through the library web site and authenticating before you get to the digital resource.
 We pay (quite a bit of money) for these digital resources, they are not available to everyone with Internet access.
 You have access to them strictly because you are affiliated with Tulane University.
 While you can get to a resource directly if you are on campus, this is because you are automatically being authenticated by Tulane University's IP range.
 If you try to go directly to JSTOR for example, using your own Internet Service Provider, JSTOR will have no way to verify that you are affiliated with Tulane University and will not give you access.
 If you go through the library web site, and authenticate, this tells the vendor that you belong to the Tulane license agreement.

 A few of our resources have a limited number of simultaneous users - when all of the available "seats" are being used, sometimes you will get an error message and other times the product will forward you to a login screen.
 If this appears to be the problem, try the resource again in a few minutes for one of the available seats to open.

 Sometimes our online resources experience a technical problem.
 There might be a problem with the server, or even scheduled upgrades when a database might be unavailable for a short time.
-To verify a resource is not functioning, you can contact the Research Help Desk (504) 865-5606 to have them test whether the resource is functioning on campus.
+To verify a resource is not functioning, you can contact the Research Help Desk at (504) 865-5606 or by chat to have them test whether the resource is functioning on campus.
 Since we have so many resources available, we rely on our patrons to let us know when they experience a problem with any of our resources.
 This helps us get started on restoring access as soon as possible.